elainel7/Capstone/README.md

 ## Problem Statement

 Currently, the iSchool alumni outreach team experiences approximately 10% engagement rates for birthday messages sent to alumni (measured by click-through rates).
-This low engagement is part of a broader trend in higher education:
+This low engagement is part of a broader trend in higher education.

-- 68% of institutions have seen an increase or no change in alumni requesting to not be contacted
-- There was a 15% increase in alumni asking to be added to "do not contact" lists over a 5-year period (according to VAESE)

 However, strong alumni-university relations are critical for:
 - Providing mentorship opportunities for current students
 - Facilitating networking with working professionals
 - Forming industry partnerships